 Remember your cover letter isn’t a one-and-done task.
 You’ll need to refine and polish it to ensure you’re using the ideal nuances and presenting yourself as an excellent product manager candidate.

-For starters, glance back at our cover letter examples and notice how they cover plenty of information without dragging.
-Your letter should be no longer than one page (shorter is better), and it'll take several revisions to pare down all your management abilities and technical skills to only the finest essentials.
+For starters, glance back at our product manager cover letter examples and notice how they cover plenty of information without dragging.
+Your letter should be no longer than one page (shorter is better), and it’ll take revision to pare down your management abilities and technical skills to only the finest essentials.
 Make sure you proofread for errors, too!

 It can be tricky to figure out where to start on your cover letter—that blank page can feel overwhelming!
 Outlining your cover letter is a great way to make your task seem more manageable and to make sure you hit all the high points.